 The original recipe says to make it in two 8 1/2 by 4 1/2 inch loaf pans, but when I attempted to divide the batter between two 8 1/2 by 4 1/2 inch loaf pans, it was only a few inches high in each pan.
 I suspect the original version is supposed to make two rectangular cakes (for cutting into squares) as opposed to two loaves (for slicing).
 Since I wanted more of a bread, I poured all of the batter into one pan (it still had at least an inch to climb) and adjusted the bake time accordingly.

 After cooling completely and sitting overnight, the carrot cake sliced nicely and I was able to serve it as a bread.
-However, I’m going to make it again in cake form and frost it.
+But now I need to make it as cake and frost it.
 I’ll update with more photos when I do.
-For now, it makes a very good bread.

 Rabbit’s Carrot Cake Loaves